-- Parts should be clean and free from corrosion before packaging.
+- Metal parts should be clean and free from corrosion before

-- Parts should be thoroughly dry to eliminate moisture in the packaging.
+- Metal parts should be thoroughly dry to eliminate moisture in the packaging.

-- Package clean parts as soon as possible after processing.
+- Package metal parts as soon as possible after processing, manufacturing or cleaning.

 ARMOR VCI is sold through industrial packaging distributors.
 For an authorized ARMOR distributor nearest you, please contact Armor Protective Packaging® by phone, (517) 546-1117 or toll-free at (800) 365-1117, by fax, (248) 573-0241 or by email at email@example.com.